daisy/pipeline/modules/braille/README.md

 - [`texhyph-utils`](texhyph-utils)
 - [`obfl-utils`](obfl-utils)

-Each of these utility modules collect all the XSLT/XPath functions and XProc steps of that group into one `library.xsl` and one `library.xpl`, so that they can be made available with a single import.
-These library files make up the interface between the scripts and the utils, scripts should not have to use any lower-level parts directly.
+Each of these modules collect all the XSLT/XPath functions and XProc steps of that group into one `library.xsl` and one `library.xpl`, so that they can be made available with a single import.
+Together with the Java APIs, these library files make up the interface between utility modules and between script and utility modules..

-The implementation of the functions and steps can either be found in the utils module itself (which is mostly the case when they are written in XSLT/XProc), or otherwise in a submodule.
-Submodules are grouped in a directory with the same name as the utils module minus the `-utils`.
-They typically contain Java code.
-Some recurring types of modules are modules for Saxon XPath extension functions (ending in `-saxon`) and modules for custom Calabash steps (`-calabash`).
-Generally, the XPath and XProc bindings are separated from the core functionality (`-core` modules).
-Precompiled native binaries are bundled in `-native` modules.

 Building